 What if the student misses his service day?

 The placement should be viewed as part of the school day.
 Therefore, students should attend their placement as they would attend school.

 If a student has an unplanned absence (e.g., illness), he must contact his site supervisor and the Student Affairs Office at U of D Jesuit High at 313-927-2366.
 If he knows he will miss service ahead of time (e.g. attending a retreat) he should inform his site the week prior to his absence.
-All missed time must be made up, either by going to his site at another time or by volunteering at a site approved by the Christian Service Office.
+All missed time must be made up, either by going to his site at another time or by volunteering at a site approved by the Campus Ministry Office.

 What happens if there is inclement weather on a Senior Service day?

 In the event that U of D Jesuit is closed because of inclement weather, seniors are not expected to attend Senior Service.
 They should contact their site supervisors and let them know of their absence.

 When a delayed start due to inclement weather occurs on a Wednesday, seniors are not required to attend senior service and should report to school by 9:45 a.m.
 Again, it is important that seniors contact their site supervisors to let them know they will not be in attendance.

 If U of D Jesuit is open but a student's senior service site is closed due to inclement weather or some other problem, the student does not need to report to his site but should report to U of D Jesuit by the beginning of Period 5.
 The student will not need to make up missed service days that are a result of inclement weather.

 What happens if a U of D Jesuit student does not complete his service requirement?

 The Senior Service program is required for graduation.
 If a student does not complete this requirement, he will not graduate.
 If a student is at risk of failure, letters to the parent or guardian are included in the student's progress report and/or report card.
 A student who is not up-to-date with their service requirements at the end of each quarter will be placed on the Academic Ineligibility List until all requirements are completed.